Our Commitment to Improving the Lives of People with Cancer

 Light The Night is the Leukemia & Lymphoma Society’s nationwide fundraiser for programs that support people impacted by blood cancers.
 Our team has a long history of participating in this event, both in Seattle and all across the United States.
-Since 2008, we have raised raise nearly $750,000 for Light The Night.
+Since 2008, we have raised nearly $900,000 for Light The Night.

 Shoreline Community College’s Biotechnology Lab sparks new interest in STEM careers by opening its doors to high school students for week-long summer explorations of biotechnology.
 To encourage this next generation of scientists, we serve as a camp sponsor, participating in career panels and providing scholarships.

-Obliteride is an annual cycling event that funds cancer research at Fred Hutch.
-Seattle Genetics is a sponsor of the weekend rides in August, and many of our employees take on routes ranging from 25 to 185 miles long to raise money and awareness.
+Obliteride is an annual cycling event that fuels innovative cancer research at Fred Hutch.
+Seattle Genetics has been a sponsor of the August weekend event for several years.
+Many of our employees take on routes ranging from 25 to 100 miles to raise money and awareness.